aferikoglou/ECE-Diploma/system-setup/README.md

 Finally, the results of our implementation are going to be compared with the [Alibaba GPU sharing scheduler](https://github.com/AliyunContainerService/gpushare-scheduler-extender) (*alibaba_sched_setup.md*).

-The following image describes the system so far:
+The following image describes the system:

 <p align="center">
     <img src="cluster-image.png" width="400" height="400">
 </p>

+After the initial system setup the *setup.sh* script can be used.

+Finally, you can enable MPS service on kube-gpu node by executing *MPS.sh* script.